iGEMCalgary/Bellatrix/README.md

 See the Bellatrix.py file for indepth instruction on how to operate Bellatrix.

 For a more detailed description of Bellatrix and its utility, please see this page: https://2020.igem.org/Team:Calgary/Bellatrix

+INSTALLATION:
+enter the command" pip install -r requirements.txt " into a command window/terminal to install dependencies